a93-git/comicstop/README.md

 - Frontend uses API base URL http://localhost:3001/api in development (see `frontend/src/config.js`).
 - Visit http://localhost:5173 and ensure pages load and network calls to http://localhost:3001/api succeed.
+- You can log in without any additional checkboxes; the login form accepts an identifier (email, username, or phone) plus a password.

 ## Detailed setup